-We observed five perspectives researchers took to define data storytelling, namely the \textit{Technique-and-goal perspective (D1)}, \textit{Visualization-centric perspective (D2)}, \textit{Technique-centric perspective (D3)}, \textit{Goal-centric perspective (D4)}, and \textit{Interdiscipline perspective (D5)}.
+We identified five perspectives researchers took to conceptualize data storytelling, namely the \textit{Technique-and-goal perspective (D1)}, \textit{Visualization-centric perspective (D2)}, \textit{Technique-centric perspective (D3)}, \textit{Goal-centric perspective (D4)}, and \textit{Interdisciplinary perspective (D5)}.
 These perspectives have various focuses on the themes and codes in Section~\ref{sec:theme}.
-The ``Definition Groups'' columns in Figure~\ref{fig:definition_overview} show the distributions of the five perspectives.
-Their explanations and examples are reported below.

 \textbf{D1.
-Technique-and-goal perspective (47/96).} This type of definition took around 50\% of all definitions.
+Technique-and-goal perspective (78/\nconceptualization).} This type of conceptualization took around 50\% of all conceptualizations.
 The authors defined data storytelling by pointing out its core objectives and techniques.
-For example, Stanislav et al.~\cite{a189pozdniakov2023teachers} defined that ``Data storytelling (DS) is an information compression technique that can be applied to help an audience focus on responding to specific questions by combining charts, text and other resources to emphasise the data points and the evidence that are more relevant to such questions.''
-Similarly, Lan et al~\cite{a45lan2022negative} described that ``Data stories, as a visual form that combines data visualization with narratives, interaction, embellishment, or animation, are increasingly embraced by content producers and disseminators to communicate data to viewers.''
+For example, Stanislav et al.~\cite{a189pozdniakov2023teachers} defined that \emph{Data storytelling (DS) is an information compression technique that can be applied to help the audience focus on responding to specific questions by combining charts, text, and other resources to emphasise the data points and the evidence that are more relevant to such questions.} Lan et al.~\cite{a45lan2022negative} described that \emph{Data stories, as a visual form that combines data visualization with narratives, interaction, embellishment, or animation, are increasingly embraced by content producers and disseminators to communicate data to viewers.}